Wattful/automatic-NBA-highlights/config/README.md

 				* a - all-star game and the rising stars challenge (Note that the only current source does NOT have video for all star games).
 			The order and case of the letters do not matter.
-			For example, {@code "2019-2020r"} Includes regular season games from the 2019-20 season.
+			For example, `"2019-2020r"` Includes regular season games from the 2019-20 season.
-			{@code "2016-2017pef"} includes playoff, finals and preseason games from the 2016-17 season.
+			`"2016-2017pef"` includes playoff, finals and preseason games from the 2016-17 season.
 			If one wishes to include multiple consecutive seasons, they can put the first year as the first year of the starting season, and the second year as the last year of the final season.
-				For example, {@code "2015-2019ra"} includes regular season and all-star games from the 2015-16 season to the 2018-19 season.
+				For example, `"2015-2019ra"` includes regular season and all-star games from the 2015-16 season to the 2018-19 season.
 * datasetteam - Array of Strings.
 Represents teams to limit the dataset to.
 		Each string represents a team.
 If specified, the dataset will be limited to games played by the listed teams.
 		Team names must be listed in full, case insensitive (A list of NBA team's full, official names can be found in the highlights/Team.java class).